lemlac/mulem/docs/reference.md

 |   `''…''`   | Inline raw string, no interpolation or escaping                            |
 | `@"""…"""@` | Multiline raw string; `@` count must match to close                        |

 Strings are marked with quotation marks (`"…"`) *(also called double quotes)* and can be formatted with curly braces (`{expr}`) in the string.
 Use a backslash to write a literal opening curly brace (`\{`).
 Note that string insertion and named tuples both use curly braces.
 This shouldn't be an issue though since they're used in different contexts.
-Inserted expressions are implicitly converted to strings, so using `str()` or `~` isn't necessary.
+Inserted expressions are implicitly converted to strings, so using `str()` isn't necessary.
 This string is only allowed on a single-line, but literal-line characters can be inserted with `\n`.

 ```
 name = "world"